monocles/html5-test-digia/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed on [Zeit Now](https://zeit.co/now)

+# Setup

+- Clone or download this repository
+- Run `npm install` to install its dependencies
+- Run `npm start` to start the React app.

 ## Available Scripts

 In the project directory, you can run: